 As with adults, children suffering from obstructive sleep apnoea have trouble paying attention and are sometimes diagnosed with attention deficit hyperactivity disorder or ADHD.
-They are tired during the day and often exhibit other behavioral problem because they lack quality nighttime sleep.
+They are tired during the day and often exhibit other behavioural problem because they lack quality night-time sleep.

 In recent years, the initial step in treating OSA in children is to surgically remove adenoids and tonsil.
 A major flow in this course of treatment is the fact that not all children with OSA are good candidates for the procedure.
 Another consideration is that the surgical procedure might not actually cure the sleep apnoea such as in cases where the child is obese.
 For adults and children alike, obesity is a risk factor in the development of obstructive sleep apnoea.

 Improved Quality of Life

 Obstructive sleep apnoea is marked regular pauses in breathing during sleep.
 In children, the obstruction is due to oversized adenoids or tonsils.
 The breaks or pauses in breathing occur hundreds of times during sleep, thus disrupting sleep without the sleeping child (and his parents) knowing about it.
 Continuous Positive Airway Pressure (CPAP) machine can help keep the child’s airways open while he sleeps thanks to the pressurized air that the machine delivers through the mask.

 Recent studies indicated that CPAP therapy on children with OSA can generally improve not only his quality of life but also behaviour issues.
 CPAP treatment may prove to be difficult for children to tolerate but the end result is worth the difficulty.